guildai/guildai/guild/tests/import-flags.md

 # Import flags

+NOTE: This tests takes several seconds because it processes Python scripts in the sample project multiple times to avoid issues related to caching (see use of `NO_IMPORT_FLAGS_CACHE` below when loading the sample project Guild file.
+This does not indicate a performance problem with Guild.

 Flags can be imported from a main module by using the special `$import` attribute of the operation flags.